 To select the correct chart, subtract the near lane distance, D_N , from the effective distance, D_E .
 Then add the distance from the barrier to the near edge of the near lane.
-(These distances are tabulated on Figures 4-1 and 4-6.)
+(These distances are tabulated on Figure 4-1 and 4-6.)
 The resulting distance is the source distance, D_B .
-Select the chart with source distance, D_B , that is closest to the actual source distance; with barrier height, H_B , that is closest to the actual barrier height (relative to roadway grade level); and with source height, H_S , corresponding to each specific vehicle category utilizing the roadway.
+Select the chart with the source distance, D_B , that is closest to the actual barrier height (relative to roadway grade level); and with source height, H_S, corresponding to each specific vehicle category utilizing the roadway.
 (Since automobiles, medium trucks and motorcyles all have the same source height, the attenuation determined from the chart for 0 foot source height applies to all these vehicles.)